-9.2.1.2.
-Influence of Walls
+9.2.1.(2) Influence of Walls

-The influence of the walls on structural response to vertical loads is illustrated in figures 9.2 and 9.5.
-Figure 9.2 compares deflections at midspan of the center main beam in Test 9 with walls, and Test 16 with walls removed.
+The influence of the walls on structural response to vertical loads is illustrated in Figs. 9.2 and 9.5.
+Fig. 9.2 compares deflections at midspan of the center main beam in Test 9 with walls, and Test 16 with walls removed.
 These tests had identical loading and the comparison is probably valid, although the structure may have been weakened somewhat before Test 16 by earlier tests.
 The location at which deflections are compared in this figure reflects the behavior of the entire structure, since most members will make some contribution to the midspan deflection.
 These figures indicate that the structure with the walls removed had about twice the deflection of the complete structure.

-Figure 9.5 compares deflections with and without walls at the position which is likely to be most sensitive to walls; namely, the center of the west main beam which rests on a fire wall.
+Fig. 9.5 compares deflections with and without walls at the position which is likely to be most sensitive to walls; namely, the center of the west main beam which rests on a fire wall.
 As expected, the influence of the walls is even more marked in this case.
 The deflection at maximum load without walls is approximately 5 times the deflection with walls.
 It is thus evident that the walls contribute significantly to the support of vertical loads.

-9.2.1.3.
-Slip Between Main Beams and Topping
+9.2.1.(3) Slip between Main Beams and Topping

 Devices which were capable of measuring the slip between the center main beam and the channel slabs were monitored during all tests.
 These were installed as a means of measuring any differential shear movement between the topping slab (which forms the compression flange of the main beams) and the precast element which forms the tension flange.
 In none of the tests was there any indication of relative slip between these two components.
-Neither was there any visual sign of relative slip, even in Test 16 (fig. 9.2) with a load of 1D + 8.4L.
+Neither was there any visual sign of relative slip, even in Test 16 (Fig. 9.2) with a load of 1D + 8.4L.

-9.2.1.4.
-Translation Due to Vertical Loads (Walls Removed)
+9.2.1.(4) Translation due to Vertical Loads (Walls Removed)

-This aspect of the structural response of the frame was investigated in Tests 12, 12A, 13, and 13A, in which the floor was alternately loaded over its main span alone (w) and its main span plus the cantilever span (w + w'), with rollers oriented first to roll in the northsouth direction and then in the east-west direction.
-The results of these tests are shown in figures 9.6 and 9.7.
-In each case the order of magnitude of lateral displacement under a load of 1.3D + 1.7L on the columns and floor was between 0.06 in and 0.08 in and residual displacements were of the order of 0.01 in.
+This aspect of the structural response of the frame was investigated in Tests 12, 12A, 13, and 13A, in which the floor was alternately loaded over its main span alone (w) and its main span plus the cantilever span (w + w'), with rollers oriented first to roll in the north direction and then in the east direction.
+The results of these tests are shown in Figs. 9.6 and 9.7.
+In each case the order of magnitude of lateral displacement under a load of 1.3D + 1.7L on the columns and floor was between 0.06 inches and 0.08 inches and residual displacements were of the order of 0.01 inches.

 9.2.2.
-Compliance With Performance Criteria, Vertical Loads
+Compliance with Performance Criteria - Vertical Loads

-9.2.2.1.
-Performance Criterion 4.4.3, Vertical Deflections Under Service Live Load where: dv = vertical net deflection.
+9.2.2.(1) Performance Criterion 4.4.3., Vertical Deflections under Service Live Load: